 2) Progressive aortic regurgitation due to aortic cusp prolapse.

-3) Pulmonary hypertension, if the Qp:Qs ratio is >1.5 and pulmonary artery pressures or pulmonary vascular resistance are <2/3 of the respective systemic values (in baseline conditions or after the administration of a pulmonary artery vasodilator, or following targeted treatment for pulmonary hypertension).
+3) Pulmonary hypertension, if the Qp:Qs ratio is >1.5 and pulmonary artery pressures or pulmonary vascular resistance are <2/3 of the respective systemic values (in baseline conditions, after the administration of a pulmonary artery vasodilator, or following targeted treatment for pulmonary hypertension).

 Patients after surgery with no residual hemodynamic disturbances and with cardiovascular symptoms only require a periodic specialist follow-up (a 5-year interval is adequate).
 However, patients with LV dysfunction, pulmonary hypertension, residual shunt, aortic regurgitation, right ventricular outflow obstruction, or LV outflow obstruction require a more regular (annual) evaluation in specialized clinics.